 There is a monthly service fee of $15, which will be waived if “a daily minimum balance of $2,500 or more is maintained in your account.”
 Withdrawals made at United Bank or Allpoint ATMs are fee free, but there is a $2.50 fee per transaction when using an outside of network ATM.

 Thanks to the DA reader, rzelman, for his comment about his experience with United Bank’s AMM.

 Headquartered in Vernon Rockville, Connecticut, United Bank’s primary market area includes Western and Central Massachusetts, and the Connecticut counties of Hartford, Tolland and New Haven.

 As listed on the online application, the market area for the online Advantage Money Market now includes California, Connecticut, Delaware, Florida, Georgia, Kansas, Kentucky, Louisiana, Maine, Maryland, Massachusetts, Missouri, Nebraska, New Hampshire, New Jersey, New York, North Carolina, Oklahoma, Pennsylvania, Rhode Island, South Carolina, Texas, Utah, Virginia, and Washington.
-(The number of states on this list has more than doubled since I first wrote about the Advantage Money Market in November 2016.)

 United Bank has 33 Connecticut and 21 Massachusetts brick-and-mortar branches, but the Advantage Money Market must be opened online.